-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

 100% of disadvantaged pupils at end of KS2 reached the expected standard in all subjects.
-50% achieved the higher standard in reading and maths.
+100% of students achieved the higher standard in maths.
 Progress from KS1 - KS2 was very positive with pupils achieving the higher standard who hadn't achieved as highly at the end of KS1.

-The impact of recovery premium can be seen in our positive results at the end of KS2 with 80% of children achieving the expected standard in all subjects as opposed to 57% nationally.
+The impact of recovery premium can be seen in our positive results at the end of KS2 with 80% of children achieving the expected standard in all subjects as opposed to 59% nationally.
+Maths interventions are impacting positively and our five year average at expected standard for that subject is now 95%.
+Average points score for disadvantaged was 112 - significantly higher than the national average.
 We targeted funding towards phonics and used 1-1 and small group tuition to close gaps.
-90% of Year 1 pupils passed the phonics check as opposed to 75% nationally.
+87% of Year 1 pupils passed the phonics check as opposed to 75% nationally.